zachtango/royal-game-of-ur/README.md

 # The Royal Game of Ur

-This is a 2 player, turn based board game hosted at http://royalgameofur.online/
+This is a 2 player, turn based board game.

 Current Features:
   - Online multiplayer